tillarnold/duckface/README.md

  */
 function myApiFunction(objectWithGetAndSet) {
   duckface.ensureHasFunctions(objectWithGetAndSet, ["get","set"],
+    DuckFace.IS_MISSING_THE_FUNCTIONS(
-    DuckFace.IS_MISSING_THE_FUNCTIONS("The parameter for the function myApiFunction"));
+      "The parameter for the function myApiFunction"
-}
+    )); //if we don't get all the required functions: throw an error }
 ```

 ## duckface

-There are two important functions in duckface
+There are two important functions in duckface.

 ### duckface.hasFunctions(object, functions)